ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 features for streams still apply to WebTransport Streams.
 For example, WebTransport Streams are counted against the concurrent stream limit, which is defined in Section 5.1.2 of {{!RFC7540}}.
-The connection level and stream level flow control principles are still valid for WebTransport Streams.
+The connection level and stream level flow control limits are still valid for WebTransport Streams.
 Prioritizing the WebTransport Streams across different Connect Stream groupings does not make sense because they belong to different services.